open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ## Temporality

-The notion of temporality refers to the way additive quanties are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
+The notion of temporality refers to the way additive quantities are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
 Sum and Histogram data points, in particular, support a choice of aggregation temporality.